 \subsection{Enumeration of Elementary circuits}

 The enumeration of elementary circuits follows the partition tree $\mathbb{T}$ of the last step from bottom to top.
-First, Johnson's algorithm \cite{johnson_finding_1975} is applied to all leave nodes, which ensures the detection of all elementary circuits within biochemical functional modules.
-Upon merging two modules, i.e., for interior nodes of $\mathbb{T}$, we restrict Johnson's algorithm to metabolites in the intersection that lie along directed paths from one child module into the another, see Figure\ref{fig:EnumerateElementaryCircuits}.
-It should be noted that while we expect that exhaustive enumeration of all circuits will always be possible, enumeration for joined partitions may become infeasible for larger networks, and is therefore size limited in practice.
+First, Johnson's algorithm \cite{johnson_finding_1975} is applied to all leaf nodes, which ensures the detection of all elementary circuits within biochemical functional modules.
+Upon merging two modules, i.e., for interior nodes of $\mathbb{T}$, we restrict Johnson's algorithm to metabolites in the intersection that lie along directed paths from one child module into the another, see Fig.~\ref{fig:EnumerateElementaryCircuits}.
+It should be noted that while we expect that exhaustive enumeration of all circuits will always be possible, enumeration for joined partitions may become infeasible for larger networks, and is therefore size-limited in practice.

-\begin{theorem} Let $(X,R)$ be a CRN and $\mathcal{C}$ the set of elementary circuits generated via Algorithm \ref{alg:EnumerateElementaryCircuits}.
+\begin{theorem} Let $(X,R)$ be a CRN, $\elem(\king)$ be the set of all elementary circuits of its K\"onig graph, and $\mathcal{C}$ the set of elementary circuits generated via Algorithm \ref{alg:EnumerateElementaryCircuits}.
 Then $\elem(\king) = \mathcal{C}$. \end{theorem} \begin{proof} We consider each strongly connected component independently since there are no elementary circuits connecting two strongly connected components by definition.
 By construction, $\tree$ is a strict binary tree, leading to a simple bottom enumeration scheme where a node is visited only after the full sub-trees of both children have been visited.
 Note that from a purely algorithmic perspective, nodes may be visited in arbitrary order, as circuit sets for each node are independent.
 However, we require an order of closed sets of nodes for proof by induction.
-Leave nodes server as the base case, representing the minimal sub-networks of the partition.
-Here, enumeration of elementary circuits is achieved by Johnsons' Algorithm \cite{johnson_finding_1975, gupta_finding_2021}, which has shown to be complete.
-In the inductive step, we only consider inner tree nodes, therefore, as the partition tree is strict, parent nodes $\king(X_\kappa,R_\kappa)$ (node) with non-empty children, $\king(X_1,R_1)$ (left) and $\king(X_2,R_2)$ (right).
+Leaf nodes serve as the base case, representing the minimal sub-networks of the partition.
+Here, the enumeration of elementary circuits is achieved by Johnson's Algorithm \cite{johnson_finding_1975, gupta_finding_2021}, which has shown to be complete.
+In the inductive step, we only consider inner tree nodes; therefore, as the partition tree is strict, parent nodes $\king(X_\kappa, R_\kappa)$ (node) with non-empty children, $\king(X_1,R_1)$ (left) and $\king(X_2,R_2)$ (right).